ros2-gbp/robot_localization-release/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to fix _only_ critical issues in robot_localization
 title: ''
 labels: ''
-assignees: ''
+assignees: ayrton04

 ---

-*Please note* that if you are planning on asking a question, it should be directed to answers.ros.org or robotics.stackexchange.com. *This form should only be used to report bugs*.
-Issues with your state estimation output are also not considered bugs until you have asked a question at one of the aforementioned sites and been told that you have encountered a bug.
+# ALL QUESTIONS SHOULD BE DIRECTED TO robotics.stackexchange.com

+## When asking a question on robotics.stackexchange.com, please include your full EKF config and one sample message from each sensor input**

+# THIS PACKAGE WILL SOON BE DEPRECATED.
+UNLESS SEVERE, BUG REPORTS ARE UNLIKELY TO BE ADDRESSED

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.